2-representations of small quotients of Soergel bimodules in infinite types: Introduction and description of the results

 In this note, we determine for which Coxeter systems the corresponding small quotient of the $2$-category of Soergel bimodules is finitary, and, in that case, classify all simple transitive $2$-representations of this small quotient.
 Our argument is an application of the main result of \cite{MMMZ} which reduces our classification problem to the classification results of \cite{KMMZ,MT}.
 Consequently, for some special cases, we need to work under the additional assumption of gradability.
 We also determine the quiver and relations for the underlying categories of our $2$-representations.
 In the Coxeter type where the small quotient is not finitary, we do not have a classification for the simple transitive $2$-representations but still give the quiver description for a distinguished subclass of it, namely the cell $2$-representations.
 It turns out that, in all cases, the underlying category corresponds to the zig-zag algebra (cf. \cite{HK,Du}) of a certain combinatorially described tree.

 The paper is organized as follows: Section~\ref{s2} studies Kazhdan-Lusztig cell combinatorics of the small Kazhdan-Lusztig cell of an arbitrary Coxeter system.
 Section~\ref{s3} is devoted to classification of simple transitive $2$-representations of finitary small quotients of Soergel bimodules.
 In Section~\ref{s4} one finds a description of the quiver and relations for the underlying category of these $2$-representations.
 The first author thanks Uppsala University for the hospitality during her visit where much of the work was done.
 The second author is supported by the Swedish Research Council, G{\"o}ran Gustafsson Foundation and Vergstiftelsen.
+We also thank Professor George Lusztig for bringing the reference \cite{Lu} to our attention.